bejibay/Addcomment/README.md

 * loadcomments.js
 ## Application
 * It can be used on a blog or on a website to add users' comments
+* It can be enhanced with codes that will prevent comments' flooding from a particular IP address.